emmanuel-marty/lzsa/BlockFormat_LZSA2.md

 If an extra byte follows, it can have two possible types of value:

-* 3-255: the value is the final literals length.
-For instance a length of 206 will be stored as 3 in the token + a nibble with the value of 15 + a single byte with the value of 206.
+* 0-237: 18 is added to the value (3 from the token + 15 from the nibble), to compose the final literals length.
+For instance a length of 206 will be stored as 3 in the token + a nibble with the value of 15 + a single byte with the value of 188.
-* 0: a second and third byte follow, forming a little-endian 16-bit value.
+* 239: a second and third byte follow, forming a little-endian 16-bit value.
 The final literals value is that 16-bit value.
-For instance, a literals length of 1027 is stored as 3 in the token, a nibble with the value of 15, then byte values of 0, 3 and 4, as 3 + (4 * 256) = 1027.
+For instance, a literals length of 1027 is stored as 3 in the token, a nibble with the value of 15, then byte values of 239, 3 and 4, as 3 + (4 * 256) = 1027.

 **literal values**